• Skip to primary navigation

 Summary

-In 2019, the Municipality of Resistencia granted a construction permit to the company Patagonia SRL, which planned to develop real estate on Laguna Francia.
-This permit was endorsed by the APA, which had previously denied permits to others who wished to build in that area.
-Their initial rejection was premised on Resolution 1111/98, prohibiting people from building homes within 30 meters from the body of water.
-However, Resolution 333/17 overturned 1111/98, reducing the riverbank boundary from 30 meters to 15 meters, which would allow for construction of real estate to take place.
+In 2019, the Municipality of Resistencia in Argentina granted a construction permit to the company Patagonia SRL, which planned to develop real estate on Laguna Francia.
+This permit was endorsed by the Provincial Water Administration (APA), which had previously denied permits for construction in that area.
+The earlier refusals were based on Resolution 1111/98, which prohibited construction within 30 meters of the water body.
+That resolution was later modified, reducing the protected buffer zone from 30 meters to 15 meters and allowing construction to proceed.

-In February 2024, Judge Julián Flores of the Municipal Court of Resistencia in Chaco Province held a hearing to gauge the feasibility of work to be completed on the riverbank.
-Patagonia SRL had modified its plans, proposing to build offices rather than homes and a private greenspace.
-The hearing took place on the lagoon, and the company expressed intent to move forward with the project.
-Rather than granting the license, Judge Flores decided that the project should be submitted to a vote.
-The residents of Resistencia mobilized and quickly expressed their disapproval, leading Patagonia SRL to withdraw their proposal in that same month.
+In February 2024, Judge Julián Flores of the Municipal Court of Resistencia (Chaco Province) held a public hearing to assess the feasibility of the proposed development.
+Patagonia SRL had modified its plans, proposing the construction of office spaces and a green area rather than residential housing.
+Following the hearing, the court determined that the project should be subject to public consultation.
+Residents mobilized in opposition, and Patagonia SRL subsequently withdrew its proposal later that same month.

-The public exposure of the conflict helped the residents gain support.
-On November 29th, 2024, Judge Flores recognized Laguna Francia as a subject of rights, defining it as an area of high ecological sensitivity affected by human activities, which compromise its capacity for water self-regulation and biological diversity.
-This decision not only allows for its protection from real estate, but also requires measures to reverse the damage caused.
-The court’s decision also mandated the creation of an Integrated Management Authority for Urban Lagoons in Resistencia (ARGILUR) comprised of residents, environmental groups, and academics working to manage and preserve these water reservoirs.
+On November 29, 2024, Judge Flores issued a ruling recognizing Laguna Francia as a subject of rights.
+The court defined the lagoon as an area of high ecological sensitivity affected by human activity, which compromises its capacity for water self-regulation and biodiversity.
+The ruling prohibits real estate development in the area and mandates measures to reverse ecological damage.
+It also ordered the creation of an Integrated Management Authority for Urban Lagoons in Resistencia (ARGILUR), composed of residents, environmental organizations, and researchers, to oversee the protection and management of these ecosystems.

 Suggested Citation: